Branched SL(2,Z) Duality: Conclusions

 \acknowledgments

 We would like to thank Jan Rosseel, Ceyda \c{S}im\c{s}ek, and Patrik Novosad for discussions on S-duality.
 Z.Y. would like to thank Stephen Ebert and Hao-Yu Sun for useful discussions.
 K.T.G. has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 101024967.
+Z.Y. is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 31003710.
 U.Z. is supported by TUBITAK - 2218 National Postdoctoral Research Fellowship Program with grant number 118C512.
 Nordita is supported in part by NordForsk.